Salonikhushi/Todo-app/todo-app/README.md

 **Contributing**

-1.Fork the repository
+1. Fork the repository

-2.Create your feature branch (git checkout -b feature/new-feature)
+2. Create your feature branch (git checkout -b feature/new-feature)

-3.Commit your changes (git commit -m 'Add some new feature')
+3. Commit your changes (git commit -m 'Add some new feature')

-4.Push to the branch (git push origin feature/new-feature)
+4. Push to the branch (git push origin feature/new-feature)

-5.Open a pull request
+5. Open a pull request

 **License**